gnilk/testrunner/README.md

 ## Windows

-Note: V2 is currently untested on Windows.
+Note: V2 should compile (`trunwindows` has been updated and tested on VS 2022) but it has not been tested.
+Also parallel features are not available on Windows.

 Launch a 'Developer Command Prompt' from your Visual Studio installation.
 To build release version: `msbuild ALL_BUILD.vcxproj -p:Configuration=Release`.
-The default will build 64bit with Visual Studio 2019 and 32bit with Visual Studio 2017.
+The default will build 64bit with Visual Studio 2019/2022 and 32bit with Visual Studio 2017.

 As Windows don't have a default place to store 3rd party include files you need to copy the `testinterface.h` file somewhere common on your environment.
 You want to include this file in your unit tests (note: It's optional).

+Also, `testinterface` versioning does not work on Windows (relies on `weak` symbols) - instead you must use the old version; always compile your test-code with `-DTRUN_USE_V1`

 ## Embedded
 <b>Only tested with PlatformIO as build system</b>